-Dholavira is an archaeological site at Khadirbet in Bhachau Taluka of Kutch District, in the state of Gujarat in western India, which has taken its name from a modern-day village 1 kilometer south of it.
+Dholavira is an archaeological site in the western Indian state of Gujarat that is located near Khadirbet in the Bhachau Taluka of the Kutch District.
+It gets its name from a modern village that is located 1 kilometer south of it.

-It is also known locally as Kotada (which means large fort), sprawls over 100 hectares of semi-arid land at the northwest corner of the island of Khadir.
+It is also known as Kotada (large fort) and extends over 100 hectares of semi-arid land in the northwest corner of the island of Khadir.

-It is one of the largest Harappan cities in India and 5th largest in the subcontinent.
+It is one of India’s largest Harappan cities and the subcontinent’s fifth largest.

-The journey to Dholavira itself is beautiful, taking you through the saline desert plains of the Great Rann, where you can spot wildlife such as chinkara gazelle, nilgai, flamingos, and other birdlife.
+The journey to Dholavira is breathtaking, taking you through the saline desert plains of the Great Rann, where you can see wildlife like chinkara gazelle, nilgai, flamingos, and other birdlife.

 History of Dholavira

-The remains in the site also show a citadel with a middle and lower town.
-These structures were built with sun-dried brick and stone masonry.
-The inhabitants also built an underground drainage system for sanitation.
-Tourists can spot a large stadium with seating arrangements built as per the complex structure.
-Archaeologists have also found ten large-scale inscriptions carved in Indus Valley script, which are yet to be deciphered.
-Another attraction of the site is the archaeological museum, where one gets to see relics of the Indus valley civilization.
-Dholavira went into decline in the 5th and 7th stages of the Harappan culture.
+The ruins also show a citadel with a middle and lower town.
+Sun-dried brick and stone masonry was used to construct these structures.
+The residents also constructed an underground drainage system for sanitation.
+Visitors can see a large stadium with seating arrangements built according to the complex structure.
+In addition, archaeologists discovered ten large-scale inscriptions carved in Indus Valley script that has yet to be deciphered.
+The archaeological museum, which houses relics from the Indus Valley civilization, is another highlight of the site.
+Dholavira declined between the fifth and seventh stages of Harappan culture.

-The water conservation of Dholavira speaks volumes of the ingenuity of the people who developed a system based on rainwater harvesting to support life in a parched landscape, with scanty sweet water.
+Dholavira’s water conservation speaks volumes about the ingenuity of the people who devised a system based on rainwater harvesting to sustain life in a parched landscape with scarce sweet water.

-The inhabitants of Dholavira were master water conservationists.
-No significant rivers were flowing by, just two seasonal streams Mansar and Manhar.
-Nine reservoirs were built around the city to store water.
+Dholavira’s residents were expert water conservationists.
+There were no significant rivers flowing by, only two seasonal streams, Mansar and Manhar.
+To store water, nine reservoirs were built around the city.